-SASSA is the South African Social Security Agency is a government agency in South Africa that offers monthly social grants for people who are facing financial hardships.
-These social grants are used by nearly 18 million South Africans.
-SASSA offers different grants.
-Each grant is subject to different eligibility criteria, as well as a means test.
+SASSA is the South African Social Security Agency, a government agency that offers monthly social grants for people facing financial hardships.
+Nearly 18 million South Africans use these social grants.
+SASSA offers different grants, each subject to different eligibility criteria and a means test.

 Types of SASSA Social Grants